kaelzhang/node-talking-bird/README.md

 # talking-bird

-A simple but powerful http agent to imitate requests from browsers.
+A simple but powerful and programable http agent to imitate requests from browsers.

 ## Install